 About Pancreatic Cancer

-Each year, more than 46,000 Americans hear the words, “You have pancreatic cancer.”
-Less than 50% of those that hear these four words will live 6 months.
-Less than 75% will live a year.
+The number of people diagnosed with pancreatic cancer in 2017 was 53,670.
+The average life span after diagnosis is only six months and 71% of those diagnosed will not survive more than one year.
+The five year survival rate is less than 9%.
 Pancreatic cancer, currently the 3rd leading cause of cancer death, is expected to become the 2nd by 2020.
 In spite of the number of people affected by the staggering mortality rate of this disease which is higher than all other major cancers, research funding for pancreatic cancer is shockingly inadequate; having remained largely unchanged for the past 40 years.

 Our mission is to both raise money for pancreatic cancer research and treatment as well as make people aware of the funding needs.
 Currently, Pancreatic Cancer receives:

 - Less than 2% of the National Cancer Institute’s (NCI) research budget

 - Slightly more than $100 million from the federal government, while AIDS, affecting 40,000 new US residents each year, is appropriated more than $3 billion